Sale and Purchase

 The sale of remediated blocks will allow the ACT Government to recover some of the costs of purchasing, maintaining, demolishing, remediating blocks and safely disposing of affected homes.

 Over five years, the ACT Government will demolish approximately 1000 residential properties across 57 Canberra suburbs and offer these remediated blocks for sale.
-The sale price for a remediated block will be determined by the ACT Government's Land Development Agency based on independent market valuations.
+The sale price for a remediated block will be determined by the ACT Government based on independent market valuations.

 It is estimated that even after the resale of blocks, the ACT Government will have at least a $400 million deficit to manage.